Babazon/weatherapp/README.md

 # Getting Started

+## IMPORTANT: Don't forget to obtain an API KEY from weatherapi.com and place it in `src/constants.ts` file where commented.

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server